 - Seamless Coexistence: On‑premises and cloud users collaborate normally

-- Easy Rollback: Move mailboxes back if needed
+- Easy Rollback: Move mailboxes back if issues arise

 - Unified Management: Single admin console for both environments